sprytechies/yii2-resque/README.md

     ```

-3. Add these in you config/web.php
+3. Add these in your config/web.php and in your config/console.php

     ```php
     'components' => [
         ...